The Damned Ones: Reception

 A short documentary on the making of The Damned Ones featuring footage from the film screened at the 2023 Iaminvisible Singapore film festival (held in November 2023), a film festival celebrating disabled filmmaking talent and disability representation within film.
 This documentary won a Commendation Award from Nee Soon Group Representation Constituency MP Louis Ng.

 A second short documentary chronicling the cast and crew's journey in making the film screened at the 2023 Pokka Film Festival in Singapore, where it took third place, and was awarded $5000 by Pokka to offset post-production costs.

-Stills from the film were also selected to be exhibited in This Body of Mine.
-Advocating for Disability Through Art: A Closer Look at Disabled-Bodies, an international virtual exhibition organized by The Starving Artist.
-The exhibition featured artists who challenge ingrained stereotypes and promoted accessibility in all facets of life, and a book of the exhibition was published in March 2024.